Tuscany Cycling Siena to Sansepolcro

-Self guided cycling Trip Tuscany Siena to Sansepolcro.
+Tuscany Cycling Siena to Sansepolcro.
+Self-guided cycling Trip from Tuscany Siena to Sansepolcro.
 From April 1 until November 15

 For guided options from 4 persons or more send us an email.

 Only need a bike for Tuscany?
-Check: Bike rentals Tuscany
+BOOK HERE

 Your first bike day starts in medieval Siena over the epic hills of South Siena.
 You’ll find in Monte Oliveto Maggiore masterpieces of Renaissance painting.
-Wander through Montalcino historical centre and visit on your third bike day Pienza the dream town of Pope Pius II moreover the place of architectural masterpieces.
-Around Montepuliciano don’t forget to visit some local wineries, olive mills and also local cheese producers.
+Wander through Montalcino historical center and visit on your third bike day Pienza the dream town of Pope Pius II moreover the place of architectural masterpieces.
+Around Montepulciano don’t forget to visit some local wineries, olive mills, and also local cheese producers.

-The Montepulciano wine area and Lake Trasimeno (the largest lake of the Peninsula) are top class highlights.
+The Montepulciano wine area and Lake Trasimeno (the largest lake on the Peninsula) are top-class highlights.
 Last but not least Cortona – Sansepolcro is the final stage On your last cycle day you get great views of the Northern Umbria woodlands and rural areas before finally arriving at your last destination Sansepolcro.
 Sansepolcro is famous due to the frescoes by Piero della Francesca.

-Cycle Tuscany and immerse a fantastic self guided cycling trip in Italy!
+Cycle Tuscany and immerse in a fantastic self-guided cycling trip in Italy!

-- The start of this cycle tour is in the UNESCO world heritage city of Siena and discover Siena probably the best preserved Medieval town of the world
+- The start of this cycle tour is in the UNESCO world heritage city of Siena and discover Siena probably the best preserved Medieval town in the world

 - Tuscan countryside

-- The Montepulciano wine area as well Lake Trasimeno
+- The Montepulciano wine area as well as Lake Trasimeno

 - Views of the Northern Umbria woodlands and rural areas